 Add and stack the containers for soil.
 I found that using cleaned 5-gallon paint buckets with lids you can buy at the hardware store is a great option for storing gardening soil, topsoil, and potting soil.

 More Shed Organizing Tips:

 Put shelving in your shed to get items off the floor.
 In small spaces, always go vertical with storage.
 If your floor is uneven, attach earthquake straps to shelving and wall studs.
 It makes it safer to walk around the space, and you can fit more items in the shed .

-- If you have several small items, use clear plastic containers like these from Amazon ( Shoe Boxes by EOENVIVS 12 Pk Plastic ) to hold these items.
+If you have several small items, use clear plastic containers like these from Amazon ( Shoe Boxes by EOENVIVS 12 Pk Plastic ) to hold these items.
 Sort these items by task or type of article.
-Place these bins on vertical shelves so they do not fall behind larger items stored in your shed.
+Place these bins on vertical shelves so they do not fall behind larger items stored in your shed .

-- Wall tracks work nicely for thin flat long tools like racks and other things.
-Hang the rack holder bar at least 6 feet high, so they will not be blocked by other things lying on the floor in front of them.
+Wall tracks work nicely for thin and flat long tools like rakes and other things.
+Hang the rack holder bar at least 6 feet high so they will not be blocked by other things lying on the floor in front of them.
 Feel free to check out the DIY project we did called HOW TO INCREASE SPACE USING SHED ORGANIZATION TOOLS to help you organize your tools in your shed .

-As you can see in the checklist above, I add lines for you to add your own items to customize this list for your shed.
-Print, laminate, and hang this list in your shed.
+As you can see in the checklist above, I added lines for you to add your own items to customize this list for your shed .
+Print, laminate, and hang this list in your shed .
 Using a dry-erase marker, you can add items or circle items that need to be purchased as a reminder.